-The compensation committee charter is available on the Company's website at www.rennovahealth.com by selecting "Investors" and then "Corporate Governance" from the available options.
+The compensation committee charter is available on the Company's website at www.rennovahealth.com by selecting "Investors" and then "Governance" from the available options.

-The compensation committee of the Company currently consists of Robert Lee, Dr. Paul Billings and Benjamin Frank.
-Robert Lee was appointed a member of the Compensation Committee on November 30, 2016.
+The compensation committee of the Company consists of Robert Lee, Dr. Paul Billings and Benjamin Frank.